Andr3sCamp0s/Andr3sCamp0s/README.md

 ---

-### 🧩 Repos que deberías ver
+### 🧩 Repositories You Should Check Out
-- 🔢 **Algoritmos Estructurados:** Implementaciones limpias y paso a paso en C++.
+- 🔢 **Structured Algorithms:** Clean implementations of algorithms in Python and C++.
-- 🧬 **NASM Proyectos:** Ejercicios y programas a nivel ensamblador.
+- 🧬 **NASM Projects:** Exercises and low-level assembly programs.
-- 🧮 **Matemáticas Computacionales:** Experimentos con MATLAB y Python.
+- 🧮 **Computational Mathematics:** Experiments using MATLAB and Python.
+- 🏪 **Commerce Pages:** Website projects for small local businesses.

 ---

 <div align="center">

-✨ *“El conocimiento es poder, pero entender cómo funciona es libertad.”* ✨
+✨ *“Knowledge is power, but understanding how it works is freedom.”* ✨

 </div>